Casey Powell: National Lacrosse League

 Powell was the first overall draft choice of the Rochester Knighthawks of the National Lacrosse League (NLL) in the 1998 entry draft and played two seasons for the Knighthawks.
 He was traded to the Buffalo Bandits in 2001 and signed a contract, but never reported.
 In 2003, the Bandits traded him to the Anaheim Storm.
 Powell led the Storm in scoring and was named to the All-Star team in both the 2004 and 2005 seasons.

 The Storm suspended operations after the 2005 season, and Powell was chosen second overall by the Portland LumberJax, although he elected not to play in the 2006 season.
 In September 2006, Powell was traded yet again, this time to the expansion New York Titans, and was named to the All-Star team in 2007, 2008, and 2009.
+In the 2010 season, he was named the first American born MVP in NLL history.
 Following the contraction of the Titans in 2010, the Boston Blazers acquired Powell in a dispersal draft.

 After one year in Boston, the Blazers also went dark, and Powell was chosen by the Rochester Knighthawks in the resulting dispersal draft.

 Powell has also hosted a weekly one-hour show on Sirius Satellite Radio called "Inside the NLL with Casey Powell" since 2007.

+Powell was named to the 2021 NLL Hall of Fame class.